w3c/wot/testfest/2018-12-online/TDs/Intel/README.md

 ## Authentication

-The following is linked to a post on a W3C email server and is therefore only available to W3C members.
+The following is linked to a post on a W3C email server and is therefore only available to W3C members:
 [Reverse proxy username/passwords](https://lists.w3.org/Archives/Member/member-wot-ig/2018May/0003.html)

 ## OCF Devices